e-picas/bash-library/README.md

 Piwi-Bash-Library
 =================

-The Bash library package of Les Ateliers Pierrot
+An open source day-to-day bash library.

 ## What is *bash* ?

-**Bash**, the "Bourne-Again-SHell", is a Unix shell written for the GNU Project as a free software replacement for the original Bourne shell (sh).
-The present library is a tool for Bash scripts facilities.
-Bash is the language mostly used by Linux/Unix devices terminal or console.
+**Bash**, the "Bourne-Again-SHell", is the default language for command line and scripts for UNIX systems.
+Bash is a Unix shell written for the GNU Project as a free software replacement for the original Bourne shell (sh).

 ## Usage of the library

 ### Installation

+Installing the *Piwi Bash Library* means to make a copy of two files in your target directory: the **library source itself** and **its Unix's manual page**.

-You can install the package in many ways explained below ; the best practice is to use **the internal interface** as described below.
+You can install the package in many ways explained below ; the best practice is to use **the internal interface** as it presents facilities to update the library.

-#### Classic install
+#### Classic installation

 Once you have downloaded or cloned the package sources, just copy the `src/piwi-bash-library.sh` file to your project directory and begin to use it ...
+We recommend to also copy the library's manpage `src/piwi-bash-library.man` in the same directory.

 For a global usage on your machine, you can copy the library in your `bin/` directory.